LlmDl/SponsorPlugins/TownyCaptureSites.md

 towny.command.town.collectrewards - used for /t collectrewards.

-townycapturesites.allowed_to_battle - used when require_battle_permission_node is set to true in the config, allowing the player who have this node to attack CaptureSite HP, as well as count towards the balancing feature.
+townycapturesites.allowed_to_battle - used to restrict who is able to participate in battles, only used when capturessites.require_battle_permission_node is set to true in the config.

 #### PAPI Placeholders